Cucoriedka27/BiNOry/README.md

 # BiNOry
 Esoteric programming language that looks like binary but doesn't function like it.

+- Idea by Čučoriedka
+- First interpreter/some ideas by ttmso

 ## Opcodes

 - 1
   Adds 1 to the stack.

 - 0
   Pops the top value and does an "0 opcode" depending on the value.

 - Anything else gets ignored.